-Offering Price 1 Maximum Sales Load Proceeds to the Fund2 Class I Shares Current NAV None \$ amount invested at current NAV Class D Shares Current NAV None \$ amount invested at current NAV Class T Shares Current NAV plus sales load 2.00% \$ amount invested at current NAV Class U Shares Current NAV None \$ amount invested at current NAV
+Offering Price 1 Maximum Sales Load Proceeds to the Fund 2 Class I Shares Current NAV None \$ amount invested at current NAV Ci D Ci Current NA v None Class D Shares Current NAV None \$ amount invested at current NAV Class T Shares Current NAV \$ amount invested plus sales load 2.00% at current NAV Class U Shares Current NAV None \$ amount invested at current NAV

-- Each class of Shares is continuously offered at a price equal to net asset value ("NAV"), and, in the case of Class T Shares, plus a maximum sales load of 2.00% of the offering price.
-Information in the table reflects the initial offering price. - Through December 31, 2022, the Adviser has agreed to waive its fees and/or reimburse expenses of the Fund so that certain of the Fund's expenses ("Specified Expenses") will not exceed 0.40% of net assets (annualized).
+- 1 Each class of Shares is continuously offered at a price equal to net asset value ("NAV"), and, in the case of Class T Shares, plus a maximum sales load of 2.00% of the offering price.
+Information in the table reflects the initial offering price. - 2 Through December 31, 2023, the Adviser has agreed to waive its fees and/or reimburse expenses of the Fund so that certain of the Fund's expenses ("Specified Expenses") will not exceed 0.40% of net assets (annualized).
 The Fund has agreed to repay these amounts, when and if requested by the Adviser, but only if and to the extent that Specified Expenses are less than 0.40% of net assets (annualized) (or, if a lower expense limit is then in effect, such lower limit) within the three-year period after the Adviser bears the expense.